 Neda has a background in critical health psychology, with health research knowledge to investigate medical decision-making, and to evaluate service health interventions which help people think differently about their healthcare decisions and improve their quality of life.
 Her approach to research uses qualitative methods and combines a theoretical reworking of the way language, the ‘lived’ experience, and psychology are understood, with detailed technical analyses of empirical data using conversation and thematic analysis.
 Her research interests include shared decision-making, doctor-patient communication, quality of life measurements, and complex health intervention for behaviour change, with a special focus on oncology and women's health.

 Dr Richard Jacques

 Richard graduated with a BSc(Hons) in Mathematics from the University of Hull and an MSc in Statistics from the University of Sheffield.
-For his PhD he worked on an EPSRC CASE funded project with AstraZeneca investigating methods of classification for high content screening data.
+For his PhD he worked on an Engineering and Physical Sciences Research Council (EPSRC) CASE funded project with AstraZeneca investigating methods of classification for high content screening data.
 Richard is interested in the application of statistics in medical research and multivariate data analysis.
-He am a member of the Royal Statistical Society.
+He is a member of the Royal Statistical Society.

 Dr Sheila Lane